 As well as coffee, Twining began to sell the rare but fashionable tea.
 Twining was supplying tea by royal appointment to Queen Anne by 1711.
-In 1717 Twining acquired the Golden Lyon at 216 Strand: the company still trades from the same premises today.
+Twining acquired the Golden Lyon at 216 Strand in 1717: the company still trades from the same premises today.

 From the eighteenth century until the late nineteenth century, staff in the shop wore swallow tail coats and white ties.